-HR-ON has conducted a professional survey which reveals that most companies have not yet mastered the new GDPR rules, which come into force on 25th May.
+HR-ON has conducted a professional survey which reveals that most companies have not yet mastered the new GDPR rules.
+These rules come into force on 25th May.

 HR-ON’s recruitment tool handles thousands of applications every year for the company’s customers.
 Therefore, HR-ON has been working with GDPR for over a year, to ensure that users of the recruitment system comply with the new personal data regulations.